Esri/dawn/rtc_dawn_update_tools/README.md

 systems that do not have this file will also try to include it.
 Add the special file name to the the `special_file_names` list in `file_splitter.py`.
 This will cause the script to only add this file to the file include area of the operating systems that have and use the file.

+### Android
+In `dawn.lua` there is a section for file includes for Android but the script does take into account Android when updating the file so includes might have to be added manually.
+If after finishing all the update steps, the Android vTest fails, check the vTest output to find the missing files you will have to add manually.